-There are 3 options for printing UPS or USPS shipping labels from Paypal.
-Whether you sell on eBay or include Paypal as a payment option for your store, these steps for creating and printing shipping labels from Paypal’s interface will help you print Paypal shipping labels efficiently.
+Do you feel like your ALWAYS printing shipping labels?
+Is it cutting into your time you should be spending on other important tasks like growing your business?
+Streamline your paypal shipping process with these helpful tips!
+There are 3 main options for printing UPS or USPS shipping labels from Paypal.
+Whether you sell on eBay or include Paypal as a payment option for your store, these steps for creating and printing shipping labels from Paypal's interface will help you print Paypal shipping labels efficiently.

-First, I’ll show you the method for printing on plain paper for both Windows and Mac OS X. This method outlines the basics for printing from Paypal that the other two methods use as well.
-Then I’ll show you the tips and tricks specific to each of the other printing options.
+First, we will show you the method for printing on plain paper for both Windows and Mac OS X. This method outlines the basics for printing from Paypal that the other two methods use as well.
+Then we will go into detail showing you the tips and tricks specific to each of the other printing options.

 Below the drop-down you will see a checkbox for Print Receipt.
 This will print your label's receipt information after the label is printed, on the same sheet.
 Read the tip below to find out why you might want to turn this feature off.
 Once the laser/inkjet printer is selected, press save to lock it in as the default printer.